AkariiinMKII/Windows-screenFetch/README.md

 git clone https://github.com/AkariiinMKII/Windows-screenFetch
 ```

-### Powershell Gallery (not recommended)
+- ### Powershell Gallery (not recommended)

-**Windows-screenfetch module in [Powershell Gallery](https://www.powershellgallery.com/packages/windows-screenfetch) is outdated, with several issues not solved.**
+**Note** that Windows-screenfetch module in [Powershell Gallery](https://www.powershellgallery.com/packages/windows-screenfetch) is outdated, with several issues not solved.

+If you were using windows-screenfetch before it was uploaded to Powershell Gallery, you will need to delete the local instance and associated environment variables before running the following install.

 ```powershell
 Install-Module -Name windows-screenfetch
 ```

-Simply run the `screenfetch` command after installing the module and you should be good to go.
+Simply run `screenfetch` command after installing the module and you should be good to go.

-**Note** that if you were using windows-screenfetch before it was uploaded to Powershell Gallery, you will need to delete the local instance and associated environment variables before running the following install.

-### ~~Command Prompt~~

-No longer supported

 ## Usage Parameters

-- The `-distro` argument allows you to specify the ASCII logo shown
+ The `-distro` argument allows you to specify the ASCII logo shown

-- Possible alternatives currently is the apple logo, please see `AsciiArtGenerator` for possible extensions
+ Possible alternatives currently is the apple logo, please see `AsciiArtGenerator` for possible extensions

 ![screenshot](screenshots/mac_modified.png)